 Attendance allowance (AA) is a benefit for people who have reached pension age and who have care needs because of a disability.
 AA is not means tested and you do not have to have paid any national insurance contributions to get it.

 The Department for Work and Pensions is responsible for the administration of AA.

 You qualify for AA if you:

-are aged 65 or over when you first claim.
-People aged between 16 and 64 may be able to claim personal independence payment (see ) and children aged under 16 may be able to claim disability living allowance (DLA – see ); and
+have reached pension age when you first claim.
+At the time of writing, this means you must be aged 65 or over.
+Your pension age will be after you turn 65 if you were born on or after 6 December 1953 (ie, if you reach 65 on or after 6 December 2018) and it is due to rise to 66 by September 2020.
+People aged between 16 and pension age may be able to claim personal independence payment (see ) and children aged under 16 may be able to claim disability living allowance (DLA – see ); and

 satisfy certain UK residence and presence conditions and are not a 'person subject to immigration control'.
 See CPAG’s Welfare Benefits and Tax Credits Handbook for details; and

 have satisfied the disability test for the last six months (unless you are terminally ill).